 The toilet is one of the most important plumbing appliances in your home.
 Without a functioning toilet, you have no way to get liquid and solid waste safely out of your home — and least not without a major hassle.
 You want to keep an eye on your toilet and make sure that it functions properly.
 Even if the only problem is the tank running more than it should, that can lead to a water bill that is much higher than it should be.
 Take the time to keep an eye on your toilet.

 If you are proactive, you can keep a lot of plumbing problems from creeping up on you at the worst time.
-One of the easiest ways of doing this is becoming a member of the Kare-Free club and maintenance tune-ups, front line service, member specials & discounts throughout the year and more! > http://kcs23.com/kare-free-club/
+One of the easiest ways of doing this is becoming a member of the Kare-Free club and maintenance tune-ups, front-line service, member specials & discounts throughout the year and more! > https://kcs23.com/kare-free-club/